7777777-liuyaqi/LM-LSTM-CRF/README.md

 ## Quick Start

-To reproduce the results in our [paper](https://arxiv.org/abs/1801.09851), you can first download the corpora and the embedding file from **[here](https://drive.google.com/file/d/1JHQJ9DKaEeSGZdA0Nmz9KCdtjUoJKXCb/view?usp=sharing)**, unzip the folder ```data_bioner_5/``` and put it under the main folder ```./```.
+To reproduce the results in our [paper](https://arxiv.org/abs/1801.09851), you can first download the corpora and the embedding file **[here](https://drive.google.com/file/d/1JHQJ9DKaEeSGZdA0Nmz9KCdtjUoJKXCb/view?usp=sharing)**, unzip the folder ```data_bioner_5/``` and put it under the main folder ```./```.
 Then the following running script can be used to run the model.
 ```
 ./run_lm-lstm-crf5.sh
 ```

 ## Data

 We use five biomedical corpora collected by Crichton et al. for biomedical NER.
-The dataset is publicly available and can be downloaded from [here](https://github.com/cambridgeltl/MTL-Bioinformatics-2016).
+The dataset is publicly available and can be downloaded [here](https://github.com/cambridgeltl/MTL-Bioinformatics-2016).
 The details of each dataset are listed below:

 |Dataset | Entity Type | Dataset Size |
 | ------------- |-------------| -----|